 This spray works by contact.
 You have to spray it on the slugs to kill them.
 It kills them quickly.

-Since it is said not to affect plants adversely ( and obviously hostas do great being sprayed with it) – this would be perfect to spray on slugs that may be hiding in mulch close to plants or in the crown of various plants.
+Since it is said not to affect plants adversely ( and obviously hostas do great being sprayed with it) – this would be perfect to spray on slugs that may be hiding close to plants or in the crown of various plants.
 (I still think it might be wise to test this on one plant or part of a plant first – just in case – before using it widely.)

 TIP: Slugs hide from the sun.
 Kill many at one time by placing an old board, a piece of carpet, a thick layer of wet newspaper, or anything they can hide under in a location that is prime for slugs.
 Then just before the sun leaves that area, lift up board, carpet or newspaper and spritz all of them with amonia water.